UKHackspaceFoundation/website/README.md

 Copy `hsf/dev_settings.py.example` to `hsf/dev_settings.py`.

-If you want to test payments, visit https://manage-sandbox.gocardless.com/signup to create a GoCardless sandbox account.
-Create an access token and set it in dev_settings.py
+If you want to test GoCardless payments, [there are instructions here](docs/gocardless.md).

 ## Starting the App